gtache/scalajs-gradle/README.md

 Usage : "gradlew compileJS -Pfile='nameOfFile'" or "gradlew compileJS" to compile all of them

 "gradlew compileSJSIR -Pfile='nameOfFile'" or "gradlew compileSJSIR" to create the related sjsir and class files.

+Simply "gradlew" to run the default "compileJS" task.